Known Issues and Workarounds in Cloudera Manager 5

 Workaround: Add a YARN gateway role to each Llama host that does not already have at least one YARN role (of any type).

-The high availability wizard does not verify that HDFS has a dependent ZooKeeper service
+The high availability wizard does not verify that there is a running ZooKeeper service

-- Create a ZooKeeper service if one doesn't exist.
+- Create and start a ZooKeeper service if one doesn't exist.

 - Go to the HDFS service.